 In short, you had to deal with your boredom.
 And that’s fantastic news for you and your creativity.

-As the youngest in my family, I can remember the many times I played by myself out in the yard or in my bedroom.
-I still sought other people’s company, but I also entertained myself.
-(If I plant this pencil in the ground, will it grow into a giant pencil just like how seeds grow into trees?)
-I played with open-ended toys and tools like pastels, charcoals and crayons.
+As the youngest in my family, I can remember the many times I played by myself.
+I still sought other people’s company, but I also entertained myself, playing with open-ended toys and art supplies.

 A friend of mine had to care for two kids separately.
-One child can entertain himself with a handful of toy soldiers and a box of crayons and paper.
+One child could entertain himself with a handful of toy soldiers and a box of crayons and paper.
 The other child—given the same items—scoffed and laughed.
-He defined entertainment as amusement parks, movies or outings.
-Not a box of crayons.
+He defined entertainment as amusement parks, movies, or outings—not a box of crayons.

-Boredom forces your child to enjoy simple pleasures and requires him to turn inward to find joy.
-Television and high entertainment turn kids into passive recipients instead of creators or givers.
+Boredom forces your kids to enjoy simple pleasures and requires them to turn inward to find joy.
+Over-the-top entertainment turn them into passive recipients instead of creators or givers.

-Kids given the opportunity to feel bored create a solution to that problem, even if it means finding joy in a game of plastic toy soldiers.
+Given the opportunity to feel bored, they’ll create a solution to that problem, even if it means finding joy in a game of toy soldiers.

-But be their guide, not their problem solver.
-Provide the channels to avoid boredom, but don’t rescue them.
+The next time your kids are bored, consider yourself their guide, not their problem solver.
+Provide the tools and environment to avoid boredom, but don’t rescue them from it.
 They’ll be happier with simple pleasures instead of the latest gadgets and entertainment.

-Boredom can be so uncomfortable that it pushes us to try new things.
-Things we would otherwise overlook amid schedules and screen time.
+Boredom can be so uncomfortable that it pushes us to try new things we would otherwise overlook amid schedules and screen time.
 Things that seem better than nothing, until we realize how much we love it.

 And even if we don’t, we would have at least tried something new.
 That says something, right?

 The same is true for our kids.
-Desperate to escape nothingness, they’ll try anything, resume an old project, or rekindle an interest in an old toy.
+Desperate to escape boredom, they’ll try anything, resume an old project, or rekindle an interest in an old toy.

-I have this rule that if we have plans for the day, we can’t squeeze in other plans for the same day.
-Instead, we relax the remaining hours of the day, whether it’s staying home, walking to the park or running our usual errands.
+I have this rule that if we have plans for the day, we shouldn’t squeeze in other plans for the same day.
+Instead, we’ll relax during the remaining hours of the day, whether it’s staying home, walking to the park, or running our usual errands.
 The ordinary moments.

-As simple as these activities may be, they also prevent my kids from burning out with too many to do.
+As simple as these activities may be, they also prevent them from burning out with too many to do.
 Thankfully, I don’t worry if they feel bored.
 I’d rather lessen their outings so they can find something entertaining to do on their own.

 Things kids can do when they’re bored

-- Do a jigsaw puzzle or other brain teaser game.
+- Do a jigsaw puzzle or brain teasers

 We expect to entertain our kids, placing that responsibility on ourselves.
-We hover over our babies even when they’re already over-stimulated, and scramble to fill our kids’ days with back-to-back activities.
-We’re compelled to entertain them 24/7 even though they can play independently.
+We hover over them even when they’re already over-stimulated, and scramble to fill their days with activities.
+We’re compelled to entertain them 24/7 even though they should be playing independently.

 None of us actually like boredom.
-It leads to listlessness and lack of motivation.
-It’s not pleasant.
+It’s not pleasant, and it leads to listlessness and lack of motivation.

 But that’s the point: We can’t always save our kids from life’s duller moments.
 Doing so doesn’t allow them to develop the skills to overcome boredom.